karaktaka/tado-exporter/README.md

 };
 ```

-An alternative way to get your `CLIENT_SECRET` is to enable the Developper Mode when logging in and catch the Headers.
+An alternative way to get your `CLIENT_SECRET` is to enable the Developer Mode when logging in and catch the Headers.
 You will find the form data like this :

 ```yaml